Which lens should you choose for wildlife photography?

 ||||||||||

-With a more comfortable budget, you now have choices in Micro Four Thirds for wildlife –>
+With a more comfortable budget, Micro Four Thirds now gives you several wildlife options:

 | Lens | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||